jonnonz1/nz-statute-book/acts/public/1995/criminal-investigations-bodily-samples-act-1995.md

 No proceedings for contempt of court shall be brought in respect of any refusal or failure to comply with a compulsion order or a Part 3 order.

 ### 79 Indemnity
-(1) No proceedings, civil or criminal, shall lie against any person in respect of the taking of a fingerprick or buccal sample using force in accordance with section 54(2) or (3).
+(1) No proceedings, civil or criminal, shall lie against any person in respect of the taking of a fingerprick or buccal sample using force in accordance with section 54(2) or (3) or 54A(2).
 (2) Nothing in subsection (1) shall apply with respect to any proceeding on the ground of any negligent act or omission in the taking of any bodily sample.

 ### 80 Regulations